mbeese/ListSongs/README.md

 6. By default the app comes up with a search field that shows the name "Michael Beese".
 All my electric violin music on iTunes shows up in the master view after the app launches.
 The user can then type a new search term or terms such as "Jack Johnson" and the master view updates with a different selection of songs.

+7. Extra added bonus -- the preview audio is played when the detail view loads after the user has selected a song.

 Cool Things To Do With More Time:

-1. Load and play the preview audio clip when the user goes to the detail view.

-2. The launch screen specified in LaunchScreen.xib is not in the storyboard.
+1. The launch screen specified in LaunchScreen.xib is not in the storyboard.
 Currently, it does not show, but the preferred solution would be a launch image.

-3. Add an app icon.
+2. Add an app icon.
 Right now the app uses the default iOS 7+ icon.

-4. Better use of images in the detail view.
+3. Better use of images in the detail view.
 Currently the image view is sized to fill the view.
 There are a number of image resources associated with each song and these can be accessed using keys such as "artworkUrl30", "artworkUrl60" and "artworkUrl100".
 The app uses "artworkUrl100" and puts the image into a UIImageView of size 220 x 220, but the image is a little blurry at that size.
 With more time all the image keys would be tested with various sizes for the image view.